Unitary Gates¶

 └── CH @ q[0], q[1]

-Two-qubit parametric gates#
+Two-qubit parametric gates¶

-List of two qubits parametric gates : GateCP, GateCU, GateCRX, GateCRY, GateCRZ, GateRXX, GateRYY, GateRZZ, GateRZX, GateXXplusYY, GateXXminusYY.
+List of two qubits parametric gates : GateCP, GateCU, GateCRX, GateCRY, GateCRZ, GateRXX, GateRYY, GateRZZ,

-You can then add it to the circuit just like a two-qubit gate by giving the index of the target qubits to the push() function.
-Again, check each gate’s documentation to understand the qubit ordering; for controlled gates the first qubit corresponds to the control qubit, the second to the target.
+GateCU(math.pi, math.pi, math.pi)).push() function.
+Again, check each gate’s documentation to understand the qubit ordering; for controlled gates the first qubit corresponds to the control qubit, the second to the target.>>> circuit = Circuit()

 >>> circuit.push(GateRXX(math.pi/2), 0, 1)